Vibha04p/sql-business-insights/notes/ecom_schema.md

 stripe	7,239
 cash	4,775

-Maximum number of transactions go through razorpay followed by the rest.
+The maximum number of transactions go through Razorpay, followed by the rest.
  No null/missing values observed.

 8. price_lists